-Get on the waiting list for any school you prefer (this can include ones you didn’t put on your preference form) and do not rule out the school you have been offered.
+Get onto the waiting list for any school you prefer (this can include ones you didn’t put on your original preference form) and do not rule out the school you have been offered.
 A bad local reputation can linger after a school has improved under a new head.
-If you can, go and visit and see for yourself, and you can even ask other parents at the school gate about their experience of the school.
+If you can, visit to see for yourself, and you could even ask other parents at the school gate about their experience of the school.

 If you haven't been given the school you want, you will have been sent details of how to appeal.
-You have every right to appeal to all of the schools which you named on your preference form, but you need to approach it in the knowledge that unless you have grounds as outlined above, it is unlikely to be successful.
+You have every right to appeal to all of the schools which you named on your preference form and did not get, but you need to approach it in the knowledge that unless you have grounds as outlined above, it is unlikely to be successful.
 Check out how The Good Schools Guide's school appeals service can help your family.

 What if I can’t appeal my primary school place?